 Useful tips for protecting your base in Ark Survival Evolved.

 The guide provides an overview of everything you can do to protect yourself from those unfriendly raiders roaming the world of Ark: Survival Evolved:

 Location of your Base

 It shouldn’t come as a surprise that you can die rather easily in the game.
-And most of the players in the game make it even easier for other players to find them and kill them.
-This is the very first lesson which you must learn.
+And most of the players in the game make it even easier for other players to find them and kill them by choosing bad base locations in Ark Survival Evolved.
+This is the very first lesson that you must learn.

-Therefore, it is very crucial that you hide your base amidst large trees and rocks and, most importantly, in a place where there aren’t many people already.
+Therefore, you must hide your base amidst large trees and rocks and, most importantly, in a place where there aren’t many people already.

 There are no good neighbors in Ark: Survival Evolved and even if there are, they may not remain good later down the road.
 So don’t build your base around the beach and keep it well hidden.

-It is normal to begin with a Thatch Base, but is near madness to stick with it for a long time.
-Stick to a Thatch Base for long than a couple of days and you’ll find burned to the ground and a hole in yourself.
+It is normal, to begin with, to a Thatch Base, but it’s near madness to stick with it for a long time.
+Stick to a Thatch Base for longer than a couple of days and you’ll find burned to the ground and a hole in yourself.

 As soon as are capable, make sure to upgrade to Wooden Base, which can be demolished with Basic Stone Tools, but it will suffice until you get Metal Tools at Level 25.

 Do note that most raiders are simply solo players looking for some plunder and your Thatch Bases are their heaven.
 Don’t feed them!
 Lastly, tame some dinosaurs to help you protect your base and be prepared for a fight.